MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-propose-a-new-meeting-time-by-using-ews-in-exchange.md

 description: "Find out how to propose new meeting times from your Exchange client application by using EWS in Exchange."
 ---

-# How to: Propose a new meeting time by using EWS in Exchange
+# Propose a new meeting time by using EWS in Exchange

 Find out how to propose new meeting times from your Exchange client application by using EWS in Exchange.